 Beer and Irish Rock and Roll

-Head to Harpoon Brewery in Boston for the Harpoon St. Patrick's Festival March 9-10, 2018 featuring food vendors selling corned beef and more, a cash bar (you'll want to try Irish red Harpoon The Craic) and live Irish and rock and roll bands from the Boston area including U2 cover band Joshua Tree.
-Then, on Sunday, March 11, you can join revelers at the seventh annual Harpoon Shamrock Splash and jump into Boston Harbor to benefit Save the Harbor/Save the Bay.
+Head to Harpoon Brewery in Boston for the Harpoon St. Patrick's Festival March 8-9, 2019 featuring food vendors selling corned beef and more, a cash bar (you'll want to try Irish red Harpoon The Craic) and live Irish and rock and roll bands from the Boston area.
+Then, on Sunday, March 10, you can join revelers at the eighth annual Harpoon Shamrock Splash and jump into Boston Harbor to benefit Save the Harbor/Save the Bay.